OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 * **Graph API:** Utilize graph APIs to retrieve meeting transcriptions and other meeting or user-related details.
 * **Azure Open AI:** Leverages Azure OpenAI for extracting action items and meeting summaries.
 * **Azure Table Storage:** Utilizes Azure Table Storage to store subscribed user information, including conversation IDs for sending meeting details.
+* **Self-Signed Certificate:** Uses Azure self-signed certificates for encryption and decryption to establish the meeting subscription.

 ## Interaction with app